Context Awareness

 Does Context Awareness work with Style Personalization?

 Yes.
 Flow detects your active app's category and applies the matching writing style you configured during onboarding.
-On Android, this works across all supported apps — including web apps in browsers — and style changes take effect on your very next dictation.

 How do I turn off Context Awareness?